paystand/paystand-woocommerce/woocommerce-paystand/readme.txt

 It adds payment processing to your WooCommerce site using PayStand.

+= What version of WooCommerce does this plugin work with? =

+This plugin works with WooCommerce version 2.1.0 and above.

 == Changelog ==

 = 1.0 =
-* First verison.
+* First version.
 Please provide feedback.